lritter14/recipe-helper/QUICKSTART.md

 # Quick Start Guide

-Get up and running with the Recipe Ingestion Pipeline in 5 minutes.
+Get up and running with Recipe Helper in 5 minutes.

 ## Prerequisites Checklist